-Full SDK
+Full SDK (Web)

-Step 1: Include the library in your project.
+Step 1: Include the library in your project

-Ensure the Yuno SDK file is included in your webpage before closing the tag.
-Refer to the example below:
+Ensure the Yuno SDK file is included in your webpage before closing the <body>

 <script src="https://sdk-web.y.uno/v1/static/js/main.min.js"></script>